-Location 010H is reserved for the Timer/Event Counter 1 interrupt service program.
-If a timer interrupt results from a Timer/Event Counter 1 overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at location 010H.
+Location 010H is reserved for the A/D converter interrupt service program.
+If an A/D converter interrupt results from an end of A/D conversion, and if the interrupt is enabled and the stack is not full, the program begins execution at location 010H.

+Location 014H

-Location 014H is reserved for the Time Base interrupt service program.
-If a Time Base interrupt occurs, and the interrupt is enabled, and the stack is not full, the program begins execution at location 014H.
+This area is reserved for the IC Bus interrupt service program.
+If the IC Bus interrupt resulting from a slave address is match or completed one byte of data transfer, and if the interrupt is enable and the stack is not full, the program begins execution at location 014H.